cloud-gov/cg-site/_posts/2023-06-05-aws-ending-support-mysql-57.md

     cf unbind-service <app-name> <mysql57-database-name>
     ```

-1. Restage your application (the `--rolling` flag is optional but ensures no downtime):
+1. Restage your application (the `--strategy rolling` flag is optional but ensures no downtime):

     ```shell
-    cf restage <app-name> --rolling
+    cf restage <app-name> --strategy rolling
     ```

 1. Verify that your application is still working and operating with the expected data.